 One day later, Leicestershire Police issued a statement which said that “the incident did not take place” [8].

-False Story 6: Hindus enter mosque and attack Muslim elders
+False Story 6: Hindus entered a mosque and attacked Muslim elders

 On the 17th of September 2022, multiple Muslim accounts spread false news that a mosque is being attacked.